drio-ai/ops/README.md

 1. Run ```make start``` to start uiserver
 1. UI Server will take a little while to complete initialization.
 You can run ```docker logs --follow uiserver``` to follow progress
 1. Initialization is complete when you see the log line 'Accepting connections at http://localhost:3001' and a similar log for :3000
-1. Point your browser to http://localhost:3000 to access SaaS Admin portal
+1. Point your browser to http://localhost:3000 to access SaaS Administrator portal
-1. Point your browser to http://localhost:3001 to access Root Admin portal
+1. Point your browser to http://localhost:3001 to access Root Administrator portal

 # UI Stop
 1. ```cd ui``` in the ops repository